Celluloid Heroes Part I: The Power of Love

 More boooooks!

-First we need to clarify the difference between a “novelization” and a movie based on a novel.
+First I need to clarify the difference between a “novelization” and a movie based on a novel.
 In the latter case, someone wrote a book; call it Jaws or the Silence of the Lambs or The Hunger Games.
 That novel, that source material, existed before the movie version did.
 Novelizations, by comparison, are the books based off a film or more specifically that film’s screenplay.
 The books that exist only because some screenwriter wrote a screenplay that was turned into a major motion picture, and the studio sold the rights to a publisher to assign an author to turn out a book based on the film to sell in stores as a nice little bit of promotion.

 Novel, not Novelization (though the prose is about the same)